docker-community-leaders/community/README.md

 # Docker Community Repository

-🐳 Welcome to the Docker Community repo!
+🐳 🐳 🐳  <br> Welcome to the Docker Community repo!

 This repo aims to centralize content (HOW-TOs, scripts, slides, events etc) curated by Docker User Groups.
 The main objective is to help members of the Docker community who share similar interests to learn from & collaborate with each other during events.
 This is a community oriented and run repository, which is maintained by Docker community members.
 This is the perfect place to host projects, proofs of concept, documentation, and more...